Air1: History

 Air1 began as a Christian rock-formatted radio network with the slogan "The Positive Alternative".
 Over time, the network evolved into a broad Christian CHR presentation, with the slogan "Positive Hits".

 In October 2018, Air1 named Mandy Young, the network's assistant PD and morning co-host, as its new head program director.
 On January 1, 2019, Air1 re-launched with a focus on contemporary worship music.
 Although it continues to carry some CCM content, the majority of its playlist now focuses on songs by worship bands, such as Elevation Worship, Hillsong Worship, and Vertical Worship.

+In 2024, the EMF launched the internet radio station Air1 Música de Adoración, which carries Spanish-language worship music.